apache/directory-fortress-core/README-QUICKSTART-WINDOWS.txt

 --------------------------------------------------------------

 These instructions are intended for new users who want to quickly learn how to use Fortress and OpenLDAP IAM software.
-Follow these steps carefully, and OpenLDAP will be installed, configured, loaded, and ready to use by Section III.
+Follow these steps carefully, and OpenLDAP will be installed, configured, loaded, and ready to use by Section IV.

 For more detailed instructions on how to tailor this for User preferences, view the README.txt in the same package or